paperManu/splash/docs/Walkthrough.md

 - open the file in Splash, calibrate the projector,
 - load some contents to play onto the surface.

+To do this this tutorial, you will need:
+- Splash installed on a computer
+- a video-projector connected to the computer
+- a box-shaped object

 #### Create a 3D model of the object, as well as the draft scene
 To keep things simple, the projection surface will be a simple box, or a cube in our case.
 This makes the creation of the 3D model easy, which is good as it is a bit out of the scope of Splash.
 Indeed, Splash is dedicated to handling the video-projectors, not creating the 3D model.
 So creating the model from the dimensions of the real object is an option, [photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry) is another.